2017 Michigan MotherBaby Summit: Celebrating Success

-Education contact hours will be given for nurses and lactation consultants.
+Registration is not open just yet but Save the Date!
+Education contact hours will be given for doctors, nurses and lactation consultants.

-Every maternity hospital in West Virginia is encouraged to send a health care team.
+Every maternity hospital in Michigan is encouraged to send a health care team.
 Ideas for members of the team include: Nurse Manager of Mother Baby, Medical Director of Well Baby, Nurse Manager of Labor and Delivery, Medical Director of Labor and Delivery, Nursing Director of Maternal Child Health Service, Certified Nurse Midwives, Nurse Practitioners, Chief Nursing Officer (CNO), Staff Nurses, Charge Nurses, Quality Improvement Specialists, Clinical Educators.
-Each hospital may send up to 2 Lactation Consultants.
+Each team may include one Lactation Consultant.
 MDs are encouraged to attend.